joshjon/dota-clarity/README.md

 This project contains source code and supporting files for the serverless application Dota Clarity.

-It is built using the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) (AWS SAM) and comprises of several AWS resources, including DynamoDB, Lambda functions and an API Gateway API.
+It is built using the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) (AWS SAM) and consists of several AWS resources, including DynamoDB, Lambda functions and an API Gateway API.
 SAM automates the provisioning of these resources by using the infrastructure model defined in `template.yaml` to create the Dota Clarity AWS Cloudformation stack.

 ## Table of Contents
    * [Infrastructure](#Infrastructure)